yushirm/Automation-Selenium-SauceDemo/README.md

 - Selenium.Support (Version 4.5.0)
 - Selenium.WebDriver (Version 4.5.0)
 - Selenium.WebDriver.ChromeDriver (Version 105.0.5195.5200)

-    _Note: Version 105.0.5195.5200 was chosen to ensure compatibility, as using the latest versio might create a mismatch with the version of Google Chrome installed on the system._
+*Note 1: Version 105.0.5195.5200 of the Selenium.WebDriver.ChromeDriver was chosen to ensure compatibility, as using the latest versio might create a mismatch with the version of Google Chrome installed on the system.*

+*Note 2: The Selenium.WebDriver.ChromeDriver has multi-OS support and selects the correct version based on your OS during build.
+Configuration can be found [here](https://www.nuget.org/packages/Selenium.WebDriver.ChromeDriver/).*

 ### Installing
 <u>Cloning the repository</u>